A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Parallel Algorithm

-If each node in $\mathcal{L}$ is mapped to a processor in a computer cluster, the undirected version of $\mathcal{L}$ is equivalent to an $n$-dimensional ($n$-$D$) hypercube.
+If each node in $\mathcal{L}$ is mapped to a processor in a computer cluster, the undirected version of $\mathcal{L}$ is equivalent to an $n$-dimensional ($n$-$D$) hypercube, a network topology used by most of modern parallel computer systems \citep{dally2004principles,ananth2003introduction,loh2005exchanged}.
 We encode a subset $S$ by an $n$-bit string $\omega$, where $\omega[i]=1$ if variable $i\in S$ and $\omega[i]=0$ otherwise.
-As lattice edges connect pairs of nodes that differ in the existence of one element, they naturally correspond to hypercube edges (Figure~\ref{fig1}).
+Accordingly, we can use $\omega$ to denote the \emph{id} of the processor that the subset $S$ is mapped to.
+As lattice edges connect pairs of nodes whose $n$-bit string differ by one element, they naturally correspond to hypercube edges (Figure~\ref{fig1}).
 This suggests an obvious parallelization on an $n$-$D$ hypercube.